mikeirvingweb/RDP-Choose-Which-Monitors/README.md

 # Windows Remote Desktop - choose your monitors
-JavaScript tool to allow you to pick some, or all, of your screens to use for RDP.
+🖥️ _JavaScript_ tool to allow you to pick some, or all, of your screens to use for RDP.

 Windows Remote Desktop - choose your monitors